saptakdutta/NASA_POWER_API/ReadME.md

 - [x] additional meteorological parameters such as temp, humidity, wind speed

+- [x] batch file interface for windows users (currently supports macOS shell scripts)

 # Future Work
-- [ ] batch file interface for windows users (currently supports macOS shell scripts)
+- [ ] Feel free to open a ticket about changes you'd like to see